 We respect that some individuals may have concerns regarding health.
 The Project will be designed to meet or exceed all provincial regulations and guidelines currently in place to protect human health.

 Health Canada with Statistics Canada and other external experts conducted a Community Noise and Health Study on wind turbines.
 The results, which were released in 2014, indicated that wind turbine noise was not linked to self-reported medical illnesses and health conditions.
+Additional information can be found at the Health Canada Wind Turbine Noise Study website: pamphlet-brochure-eng.pdf (canada.ca)

 This renewable energy project will involve up to 20 wind turbines, producing an estimated 115.5 megawatts of green energy – enough to power more than 25,000 homes annually!